 Vehicle incentive packages

 For individuals who earn below certain income thresholds, B.C. offers incentive packages of up to $4,000 for the first-time purchase of a battery electric vehicle.
-The rebate applies on vehicles including larger EVs with a maximum retail price of $70,000, such as SUVs, minivans and pickup trucks.
+The rebate applies on most cars and SUVs with a starting price of $50,000, as well as larger EVs with a maximum retail price of $70,000, such as SUVs, minivans and pickup trucks.

 Quebec